Guilherme-Souza-Bastos/health_insurance_cross_sell/README.md

 4. **Exploratory Data Analysis:** EDA is helpful to investigate the data and summarize the key insights.
 It will give me the basic understanding of the data, it's distribution, null values and much more.
 I used both graphs and python functions to extract insights.
 5. **Feature Selection:** Feature Selection is the method of choosing relevant features for the machine learning model.
 For this purpose, Boruta and extra trees classifier were utilized.
 6. **Machine Learning Modeling:** I build 6 machine learning classification models in order to find the best solution to the business proposition.
 To ensure that our models are good generalization tools, cross validation was utilized, as well as hyperparameters tuning.
 Models built: Logistic regression, random forest classifier, XGBoost, LightGBM, KNN and decision tree classifier.
 7. **Evaluation:** Evaluation metrics are useful for determining the best machine learning model, out of the 6 previously built.
 The succeeding metrics were used to evaluate the models: Accuracy (both train and test datasets), confusion matrix, precision, recall, F1-score, ROC curve, AUC and cumulative gain curve.
+8. **Deployment:** The deployment was done using the Python library Streamlit.
+On the Streamlit website, we can choose how many phone calls the insurance company is willing to make, and thus, providing a visual comparison of using the LightGBM model versus randomly calling our customers.
+We're also able to download the CSV file, with information about: true response, model prediction, model profit and random profit; for the selected number of calls.

 ## 4. Extracted Insights
-***

 1. 60.91% of the Interested customers are male, 39.09% are female
 2. Younger people ( under 35 ) are less likely to be interest in car insurance
 3. Customers without a driver's license aren't interested in car insurance